Fuel Catalyst: The Oxygenation of Diesel and Heavy Fuel Oils

 Another means of increasing the oxygenation potential of diesel fuel is to make it a homogeneous mixture.
 Even after the refining process, diesel is a heterogeneous mixture of hydrocarbons.
 Rather than hydrocarbons being uniformly distributed throughout diesel, the hydrocarbons clump together into clusters.

 The clusterization of hydrocarbons is a product of the fact that hydrocarbons have a natural charge.
 The charges of hydrocarbons atoms bring them together to create clusters.
-“Most fuels for internal combustion engine are liquid, fuels do not combust until they are vaporized and mixed with air.
+“Most fuels for internal combustion engines are liquid, fuels do not combust until they are vaporized and mixed with air.
 Most emission motor vehicle consists of unburned hydrocarbons, carbon monoxide and oxides of nitrogen.
 Generally, fuel for an internal combustion engine is a compound of molecules.
 Each molecule consists of a number of atoms made up of a number of nucleus and electrons, which orbit their nucleus.
 Magnetic movements already exist in their molecules and they therefore already have positive and negative electrical charges.”

 The problem with hydrocarbon clusters is that the hydrocarbon molecules on the inside of a cluster have no exposed surface area.
 Without exposed surface area, hydrocarbons can not oxygenate.
 If a hydrocarbon is not oxygenized, it will not oxidize.
 That is to say, without oxygen, a hydrocarbon will not ignite/combust/burn.